ThitsaX/iac-shared-modules/aws/minio/README.md

-# minio Module
+# Nexus Module

-Create minio server using EC2 instance.
+Create Nexus server using EC2 instance.

 The module creates an EC2 instance.
-It configures minio using a docker instance.
+It configures Nexus using a docker instance.

 Configuration is done by Ansible using the roles included in this module.